Amazon B2B: EVERYTHING Amazon Sellers Need To Know About Amazon Business [GUIDE]

 - The business needs to include a tracking number, packing slip, and purchase order number with every business order package.

-But that’s just part of the story, what are the costs?
+But that’s just part of the story, what are the costs for an Amazon Business Account?

 If you’re curious about fees for the different Selling Plans on Amazon, have a look here: Compare Amazon Selling Plans